Dukkov/DevCourse/README.md

 # DevCourse
-Welcome to the My DevCourse repository!
+Welcome to my DevCourse repository.
 This repository serves as a personal archive for the exercise codes I've written while participating in a DevCourse, which is Programmers' web development course.
 Here, you'll find a collection of practical code examples that cover various aspects of web development.

 ## About This Repository
 The purpose of this repository is purely educational.
 As I journey through the course, I tackle different challenges and exercises designed to strengthen my web development skills.
 This repository is a reflection of that journey, showcasing the hands-on practice I've engaged in.